manudwd/Automatic-Curriculum-Learning-RL/README.md

 # Exerpimental Results: Drawbacks

--It is slow!
+- It is slow!

--The associated networks take long time to run for more complex environments like BipedalWalker
+- The associated networks take long time to run for more complex environments like BipedalWalker

--Sensitive to network depth
+- Sensitive to network depth
 Shallow networks take longer to train
 Deeper networks slows down the computation time